 Rose stares hard at her copy of Hogwarts: A History.
 "A lot of people say that.
-That I converse a lot, I mean.
-Well, it's not like I can help it."
-She says defensively.
-"If you can't stand listening to me why don't you just leave?"
+That I talk a lot, I mean.
+Well, it's not like I can help it," she says defensively.
+"If you can't stand listening to me, why don't you just leave?"

 Scorpius doesn't budge.
 He starts humming under his breath.

-Rose immediately turns on him with her eyes blazing.
+Rose immediately turns on him.
 "Just because you have a date-and-dump policy with girls doesn't mean Toby's the same.
 I hardly think he's going to 'dump' her after just two months of an established relationship.
 Toby's a very, very nice person!"